ve-global/ve-metrics-statsdclient-csharp/README.md

 }
 ```

 Register the interceptor for your container of choice.
-(Currently supported are SimpleInjector and Castle.Windsor)
+(Currently supported are SimpleInjector, Castle.Windsor and Unity)

 ```csharp
 // SimpleInjector